darkerego/androrat-stealth/readme.md

 ========
 # Changes:
  - Configured for a hardcoded IP address and stealth:
-  - Remove user interface, app launches and immediatly exits
+  - Remove user interface, app launches and immediatly closes activity
   - Remove icon from app drawer after first run.
-   - The service will start after each reboot
+   - The service will start, and again after each reboot
    - The user is totally ignorant that the app is there at all